elsbrock/cowboy-ha/README.md

 - **Username**: The email address associated with your Cowboy account.
 - **Password**: Your Cowboy account password.

 The account password is stored by the integration in order to be able to renew the session.
-It does not leave your device.
+It is not used for other purposes.
 Uninstalling the integration will logout the session.

 > [!NOTE]
 > The integration polls the Cowboy bike for data updates every minute and checks for software release availability every hour.